 - Westwood Place

 Many of these communities are connected by “rural roads,” which can be particularly dangerous for drivers.
 In addition to the dangers of these roads, there are numerous hazards, ranging from poorly maintained roadways to animals crossing highways and farm vehicles entering roads at unexpected places.
 These conditions contribute to the number of car and small truck crashes.
-If you, or a loved one, are injured in a crash – which we hope never happens – call Altizer Law, P.C., for compassionate help and guidance through the treatment of your injuries and aggressive representation to ensure that justice is done and that you recover fair and appropriate financial compensation for your injuries, your medical expenses, lost wages, and other hurts and harms.
+If you, or a loved one, are injured in a crash – which we hope never happens – call Altizer Law, P.C., for compassionate help and guidance through the treatment of your injuries.
+We provide aggressive representation to ensure that justice is done and that you recover fair and appropriate financial compensation for your injuries, your medical expenses, lost wages, and other hurts and harms.

 Alleghany County was formed in 1822 from parts of Botetourt County, Bath County, and Monroe County (now in West Virginia).
 At the time, the majority of the population was focused in and around Covington.
 Between 2000 and 2010 the population of the County increased by 25 percent due to the City of Clifton Forge reverting to and incorporating as a town within the County in 2001.